František Kriegel: Prague Spring

 In April 1968, Kriegel became the chairman of the Central Committee of the National Front (a coalition of the Communist Party and its allied satellite parties) and a member of Presidium of the Central Committee of KSČ.
-As one of the main personalities during the Prague Spring, he grew to be hated by Soviet officials as well as the conservative Czech Communists.
-During the Warsaw Pact invasion of Czechoslovakia on 21 August 1968, he and five other main representatives of the party were arrested by the Soviet KGB and Czech StB (Šalgovič) units and deported by plane to Moscow (the others were Alexander Dubček, Oldřich Černík, Josef Smrkovský, Josef Špaček, and Bohumil Šimon).
+As one of the main personalities during the Prague Spring, he grew to be hated by Soviet officials as well as the conservative Czechoslovak Communists.
+During the Warsaw Pact invasion of Czechoslovakia on 21 August 1968, he and five other main representatives of the party were arrested by the Soviet KGB and Czechoslovak StB (Šalgovič) units and deported by plane to Moscow (the others were Alexander Dubček, Oldřich Černík, Josef Smrkovský, Josef Špaček, and Bohumil Šimon).
 Kriegel was treated particularly roughly, and made the target of anti-semitic insults.
 He was so distrusted by the Soviets that he was not allowed to be present during the negotiations of the two parties, and when he was asked to sign the text of the concluding statement he was the only one of 26 politicians to refuse.
 "Send me to Siberia or shoot me dead", he replied.
 He was eventually released with the others and accordingly, he voted against the Temporary Sojourn of the Soviet Army Treaty in October 1968 (with three other MPs).
 He was removed from the Central Committee and then expelled from the party in 1969.